MrE-Fog/devedge-2/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 CMD nyx -i $(host -4 tor | grep -oE '[^ ]+$'):9051 -s /var/lib/tor/control_auth_cookie
 ```

 While running this container, I noticed that it has a memory leak so it'll use as much memory as possible until docker forcibly restarts it.
-To avoid this, I usually pause the container with `docker pause devedge-tor_nyx_1` and unpause it with `docker unpause devedge-tor_nyx_1` when I want to attach to it.
+To avoid this, I usually pause the container with `docker-compose pause nyx` and unpause it with `docker-compose unpause nyx` when I want to attach to it.

 Attaching to the container is done with:

-`$ docker attach devedge-tor_nyx_1`
+`$ docker-compose attach nyx`

 and to detach from the container, hit the sequence `CTRL+p+q`.